mayerjRRR/CycleGAN-Tensorflow/README.md

 $ tensorboard --logdir=./logs
 ```

 > **Carefully check Tensorboard for the first 1000 iterations.
-You need to run the experiment again if dark and bright regions are reversed like the exmaple below.
+You need to run the experiment again if dark and bright regions are reversed like the example below.
 This GAN implementation is sensitive to the initialization.**

 ![wrong-example](assets/wrong-initialization.png)